Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 - ### **Complete:**

-     - Completed Request is moved to **"Complete"** Stage, After the Final Settltment process is completed. for use and track the status of request.
+     - Completed Request is moved to **"Complete"** Stage, After the **Final Settltment** process is completed.

+     - And use to Track the status of Request.

-    - Once Settlement Completed, if Employee request in Retirement request for **"Visa"**, then Visa process will start for Employee.
+    - Once Final Settlement is Completed, If Employee Requests for **"Travel Request"**, Then Travel request process will start to Employee once **Final Exit visa** process is completed.

-    - And If Employee request in Retirement request for **"Travel"** Ticket, then Travel Ticket process will start for Employee.
+    - And If Employee request in Retirement request for **"Travel"** Ticket, Then **Travel Ticket** process will start to Employee once **Final Exit visa** process is completed.

 | [Home](#human-resource-management) | [Main](#employee-retirement) | [Back](#final-settlement) |